František Fuka

 František Fuka is one of the pioneers of blogging in the Czech Republic.
 His website FFFilm gradually became one of the important sources among Czech film sites.
 The newspaper Lidové noviny ranked him among the top six influential personalities of the Czech internet in 2004.

-František Fuka is a member of one of the oldest-running Czech radio podcasts, Odvážné palce.
+Until 2023, František Fuka was a member of one of the oldest-running Czech radio podcasts, Odvážné palce.

 Games for ZX Spectrum

-Fuka has developed several video games for the ZX Spectrum with the Czechoslovakian programming group Golden Triangle.
+Fuka developed several video games for the ZX Spectrum with the Czechoslovak programming group Golden Triangle.
 As a member of the group, he was introduced in 2016 to the Czech video game Hall of Fame.
 Fuka has also been noted as an influence on other Slovak game developers.